What Is Appendicitis?

 - Constipation or diarrhea with gas

-If you have any of the mentioned symptoms, seek medical attention immediately since timely diagnosis and treatment is very important.
-Do not eat, drink, or use any pain remedies, antacids, laxatives, or heating pads, which can cause an inflamed appendix to rupture.
+If you have any of these symptoms, see a doctor right away.
+Timely diagnosis and treatment are important.
+Don’t eat, drink, or use any pain remedies, antacids, laxatives, or heating pads.

 Diagnosing appendicitis can be tricky.
 Symptoms are often unclear or similar to those of other illnesses, including gallbladder problems, bladder or urinary tract infection, Crohn's disease, gastritis, kidney stones, intestinal infection, and ovary problems.

 These tests can help diagnose appendicitis:

 Appendicitis is almost always treated as an emergency.
 Surgery to remove the appendix, which is called an appendectomy, is the standard treatment for almost all cases of appendicitis.

 Generally, if your doctor suspects that you have appendicitis, they will quickly remove it to avoid a rupture.
 If you have an abscess, you may get two procedures: one to drain the abscess of pus and fluid, and a later one to take out the appendix.
 But some research shows that treating acute appendicitis with antibiotics may help you avoid surgery.

 What to Expect During an Appendectomy